aperez25/aperez25.github.io/_posts/2017-04-30-getting-thru-interview.md

 categories: bootcamp-prep
 layout: post
 ---
-Here is how I prepared for the video/coding interviews once they were scheduled.
+Don't reinvent the wheel!
+Here is an outline and study guide for how I prepared for my coding interviews.

 ## Prepping Tips